Turkey detains 4 foreign ISIL terror suspects - Turkey News

 Turkey detains 4 foreign ISIL terror suspects

-Turkish police detained four ISIL terror suspects in Adana province, according to security sources on Nov.
-17.
+Turkish police detained four ISIL terror suspects in northern Turkey, according to security sources on Nov.
+20.

-The suspects were detained by provincial police in Adana at dawn, said the source who asked not to be named due to the security concerns.
+The four suspects who are Iraqi nationals were detained in simultaneous raids in Samsun, said the source who asked not to be named due to security concerns.

-The Syrian nationals suspects, entered Turkey from the Syria border and were plotting a terror attack in the southern province.

 Since recognizing ISIL as a terror group in 2013, Turkey has been attacked by ISIL terrorists numerous times, including 10 suicide bombings, seven bombings, and four armed attacks which killed 315 people and injured hundreds.